When people think about a day in the life of a social media influencer, they’re probably thinking about bikinis on beaches and street style selfies.

-Also if for any reason, project deadlines get pushed back – for example, a brand wants to talk about a new app launch and it was supposed to go live in February but gets delayed until May and they want you to push back your content accordingly, you can easily amend via electronic services.
+If for any reason, project deadlines get pushed back, you can easily amend via electronic services.
 Just write out the proposed changes, send the amendment for sign off and attach it to the original.

-Hello Sign – I use Hello Sign for sending contracts, as it has a beautiful electronic interface that makes contract sending, signing and record keeping easy.
+Hello Sign – This has a beautiful electronic interface that makes contract sending, signing and record keeping easy.
 The first 3 contracts a month are free, which is excellent if you’re just starting out.

-Adobe Sign – I actually don’t like this system as much as the others because you can’t just ping it back and forth for signatures.
+Adobe Sign – I don’t like this system because you can’t just ping it back and forth for signatures.

 Fresh Books – this one is nice because you maintain invoicing and contracts in one platform. you can build everything into this platform to auto sync invoicing and accounting in one easy system.
 It’s about $25/month but you can try a 30-day free trial.

-Honey Book – another great platform for contracts. in addition they do give you a general services contract that is created by an attorney. the best part is, the brand can also pay right after.
+Honey Book – another great platform for contracts since with their service, the brand can pay right after signing the contract.
 Because of this integration, Honey Book is more expensive, currently about $40/month.

-One final tip – as a blogger or social media influencer, you’re essentially your own boss and running your own small business.
-Having a contract is a vital first step but you should be tracking timelines and payment on your own.
+Finally, as a blogger or social media influencer, you’re essentially your own boss and running your own small business.
+It’s tough to juggle being a stylist, photographer, editor, copywriter, accountant, operations manager and junior attorney in the beginning.